 Training groups are kept small in order to facilitate a thorough and personal experience for each trainee.

 Key to our approach at LEAP is the concept of a creative, living model that allows each practitioner to adapt and develop the model according to their clients’ needs and their own strengths and talents as a practitioner.
 It is our experience that if a model is too strictly adhered to (if a model becomes a system), the individual needs of the client can be missed.
 Alonside teaching the model, we will therefore be focusing on developing each trainee's facilitation skills and exploring what each individual might uniquely bring to the work.

-Due to popular demand, we have decided to run a second practitioner training this year.
-We are now accepting applications for the 2015 LEAP EFP/L Practitioner Training Programme, which will take place on the following dates:
+Due to popular demand, we are running a second practitioner training this year as the first one is full.
+We are now accepting applications for the 2015 LEAP EFP/L Practitioner Training Programme - Group 2, which will take place on the following dates:

 If you would like further information on training with LEAP, please contact us on 0776 0776 500 or email email@example.com